matrogers2/matrogers2.github.io/about.md

 ## Background

 I have a PhD in number theory from the [University of British Columbia](https://www.math.ubc.ca/).
-After graduation I held postdoctoral positions at the [University of Illinois](https://math.illinois.edu/), [Max Planck](https://www.mpim-bonn.mpg.de/), and [Université de Montréal](https://dms.umontreal.ca/en/).
+After graduating, I held postdoctoral positions at the [University of Illinois](https://math.illinois.edu/), [Max Planck](https://www.mpim-bonn.mpg.de/), and [Université de Montréal](https://dms.umontreal.ca/en/).
 My Erdős number is 3.

-While I was working as a mathematician in the Pavillon André-Aisenstadt ([this building](https://www.google.com/books/edition/Deep_Learning/omivDQAAQBAJ?hl=en&gbpv=1&printsec=frontcover)), I heard about the spectacular advances in machine learning taking place downstairs.
-I switched fields, eventually spending nine months at [MILA](https://mila.quebec/en/) before moving into the private sector.
+I first heard about the spectacular advances in machine learning in 2012, while I was working as a mathematician in the Pavillon André-Aisenstadt ([this building](https://www.google.com/books/edition/Deep_Learning/omivDQAAQBAJ?hl=en&gbpv=1&printsec=frontcover)).
+I switched fields, and eventually spent nine months at [MILA](https://mila.quebec/en/) before moving into the private sector.
 I have since worked as a computer vision researcher at [Clemex Technologies](https://www.clemex.com/), and as a data scientist at [Via Science](https://www.solvewithvia.com/).

 ## Resume